 We are located on the east bank of the Minneapolis campus in the Children’s Rehabilitation Center.
 Students enjoy the academic, cultural, social, and recreational opportunities of a large university and major metropolitan area.
 The Twin Cities are an unusual combination of the small-town and the cosmopolitan.

 Cultural life is a mixture of world-renowned institutions and a rich array of locally cherished theater, music, and arts organizations.
 The Twin Cities also feature the state capital and the headquarters of major corporations in electronics, medical devices, transportation, and forestry.
 There are many reasons to live in Minnesota—Minneapolis and St. Paul consistently rank near the top of quality-of-life and residential satisfaction ratings.

 Physical Therapy is an exciting profession that offers countless opportunities in clinical practice, education and research.
 In fact, U.S. News & World Report consistently ranks physical therapists in their top 100 jobs each year.

 Our recent graduates have consistently had 100 percent job placement in PT clinical positions.
 Many graduates have accepted offers prior to graduation and graduates have been fully employed soon after graduation.
 Graduation from the University of Minnesota places one among an alumni network of nearly 1500 physical therapists across the state of Minnesota and the nation.

 Big Ten resources

-Our PT program class size is 50 students.
-Faculty will get to know you individually and you will often have opportunities to work in small group settings.
+Our PT program class size is 60 students.
+Faculty are invested in your education and you will often have the opportunity to work in small group settings with your instrutors and other students.
 At the same time, the University is a major research institution with extensive resources including large medical library holdings, valuable anatomy facilities, web-integrated course materials, and access to nationally prominent faculty.

 Global clinical internships